jeyu54217/Notes/Python/Interview_Q&A.md

 ## Data Structures and Algorithms
 ### 1. Explain the difference between a list and a tuple.
 Why would you choose one over the other?
 ### 2. How do you implement a stack and a queue in Python?
-### 3. What is a dictionary in Python and how does it differ from a list?
 ### 4. How can you handle collisions in a hash table?
 ### 5. Describe the process of tree traversal (pre-order, in-order, post-order).
 ### 6. Explain how quicksort works.
 What is its time complexity?